happyfool1/PeakHoldemEvaluator/README.md

  We've made some game-changing enhancements in our recent update.
 We've introduced three brand new interactive tools designed to improve your poker game:

 GUIAnalyzeIndexArrays – This cutting-edge tool simulates and analyses thousands of poker hands, evaluating various flop types based on the hands' results.
-It's our most critical feature in this update and will greatly help to identify key flop characteristics that can influence your gameplay strategy.
+It's our most critical feature in this update and will greatly help to identify key flop characteristics that can influence your game play strategy.

 GUI – A dynamic tool that enables you to choose hole cards and board cards and then runs an in-depth analysis of draws, made hands, and showdown potential.